kennytilton/web-mx/doc/intro-clock.md

 ```
 Save and the clock should run by itself, driven by async mutation of the `now` property.

-That is great, but now let's let the user control things.
+That is great, but now let us allow the user to control things.

 > Exercise #2